 The right of attribution

-You should attribute a creator when you reproduce a work or film and it should be clear and reasonably prominent, so that the person receiving a reproduction of the work or film will have notice of the creator's identity.
+You should attribute a creator when you reproduce part of a work, an image, or graphic and it should be clear and reasonably prominent so that the person receiving a reproduction of the work will have notice of the creator's identity.

 The right of integrity